soulwing/fluent-jdbc/README.md

 interaction with the database, but you need to do a little plain old SQL here and there and want that to be as simple to do as possible.

+Fluent JDBC was inspired by Spring's `JdbcTemplate`.
 One of the less attractive aspects of Spring's `JdbcTemplate` is that it has *many* overloaded methods with different argument types, which makes it hard to understand and use.
-Fluent JDBC has an operations API that uses the Builder and Command design patterns to create a fluent language for specifying queries, updates, and stored procedure calls.
-Instead of trying to figure out which of the many overloads of the `query` method might be needed in a particular situation you can instead write code like this:
+Fluent JDBC has an operations API that uses the Builder and Command Object design patterns to create a fluent language for specifying queries, updates, and stored procedure calls.
+Instead of trying to figure out which of the many overloads of the `query` method might be needed in a particular situation you can instead write code like
+this:

 ```
 List<Person> results = jdbc.queryForType(Person.class)